 People are counted as unemployed if they are at least 16 years old, are without a job and available for work, and have recently made specific efforts to find employment.
 The unemployment rate is the number of unemployed as a percent of the entire labor force.

-was less than the previous year's rate of 4.2 percent.
+was greater than the previous year's rate of 2.8 percent.

 ranked 44th – from highest to lowest – out of the U.S.'s 50 states.